Department of Race, Ethnicity, Gender, and Sexualilty Studies

 AAS 4113.
 The Black Church and Social Change in the 20th-Century.
 (3-0) 3 Credit Hours.

 This course examines key characteristics, leaders, and theological shifts across a wide of array of religious institutions known as the "Black Church."
-The course focuses on the Black Church's varied influences on the development of social organizations, cultural expressions, localized, national leadership, and educational institutions that serve the needs and desires of Black communities throughout the 20th century.
-Course fees: LRH1 $20.54; STSH $30.81.
+The course focuses on the Black Church's varied influences on the development of social organizations, cultural expressions, localized and national leadership, and educational institutions that serve the needs and desires of Black communities throughout the 20th century.
+Course Fee: LRH1 $20.54; STSH $30.81.

 AAS 4133.
 Black Social Movements.
 (3-0) 3 Credit Hours.

 Beginning with the violence of the Jim Crow South, and the ongoing segregation in the north and west, this course examines a variety of Black social movements through the current day.
 Readings, discussions, and assignments will explore the life cycle and impact of each Black social movement, as well as the historical, economic, and political contexts in which they developed.
 Ethnographies and oral histories from movement participants will be at the center of this exploration.
-Course fees: LRH1 $20.54; STSH $30.81.
+(Same as WGSS 4133.
+Credit cannot be earned for both AAS 4133 and WGSS 4133.)
+Course Fee: LRH1 $20.54; STSH $30.81.

 AAS 4213.
 Senior Capstone.
 (3-0) 3 Credit Hours.